 That behold is sometimes translated here I am.
 The Greek Ἰδοὺ idou “behold” substitutes for the older Hebrew הִנְנִ hineni, a response to the calling of God: here I am.
 Abraham said it to God and to Isaac.
 Moses said it.
 Samuel said it.
 Isaiah said it.

 And Mary says it.
 Here I am.

-Strangely enough, this story is all about God saying the very same thing.
-Behold, here I am.
+Strangely enough, this story is all about God saying the very same thing to Mary.
+Behold, here I am with you.

-Mary didn’t expect her story to start as it did.
-She did not expect her son’s story to end as it did.
+Mary didn’t expect her story to start as it did, just as she did not expect her son’s story to end as it did.
 It isn’t about God meeting our expectations.
 It is simply a matter of expecting God.

 Advent is the season of anticipation, a time of mindfully expecting the impossible, that there is a God, and a God who chooses to be with us.
 Among us.
 Within us.

 We may not receive a visitation from an angel.
 We may never know God dwelling with us the way that God dwelled within Mary.
 Still, we may hope.
 And that hope, all by itself, is a miracle.